GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/01.501-510/05.God-of-Our-Fathers,-Known-of-Old/docs.md

 ---
+title: |
-title: 505.
-God of Our Fathers, Known of Old
+    505. God of Our Fathers, Known of Old - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 505.
+God of Our Fathers, Known of Old.
+God of our fathers, known of old,  Lord of our far-flung battle line,  Beneath whose awful hand we hold  Dominion over palm and pine,  Lord God of hosts, be with us yet,  Lest we forget, lest we forget.
+    keywords:  |
-    keywords: Church Hymnal, God of Our Fathers, Known of Old, God of our fathers, known of old,
+        Church Hymnal 1941, adventhymnals, advent hymnals, God of Our Fathers, Known of Old, God of our fathers, known of old.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 505. GOD OF OUR FATHERS, KNOWN OF OLD
+####  Church Hymnal 1941,

 ```txt
 1.